top of page

 But still, stopping the tune in the middle and drawing the audience’s attention to a problem onstage seemed a little out of line.
 But what do I know?
 She's the one with the rep. Way more than me, for sure.
 I’ve been on the Tonight Show not even once.

-Lest this story give you a skewed picture, I've had very positive and warm interactions and conversations with her, she's a wonderful person, full of experiences with and stories of some of the biggest names in the business, and she's still going strong at 93 years old!
+Lest that story give you a skewed picture, I've had very positive and warm interactions and conversations with her, she's a wonderful person, full of experiences with and stories of some of the biggest names in the business, and she's still going strong at 93 years old!

 In a bizarre coincidence - or more likely algorithms tracking my every move, as I write this, I just saw an ad: